Kwame Addo-Kufuor

 Kwame Addo-Kufuor (born 14 July 1940) is a Ghanaian politician and physician.
 He is the chancellor of Kumasi Technical University.
 Addo-Kufuor was a member of parliament for Manhyia and from 2001 to 2007, he was the minister for defence under President John Kufuor, his brother.
 Between June 2008 and 2009, he was the Minister for Interior.

 Early life and education

-Addo-Kufuor had his early education at Asem Boys School in Kumasi and Achimota School in Accra.
+Addo-Kufuor had his early education at Asem Boys School in Kumasi, Osei Tutu Senior High School and Achimota School in Accra.
 He is a product of University of Cambridge and the University College Medical School in London.
 He holds a bachelor of medicine and bachelor of surgery from the schools.
 He was a student and member of staff at the Middlesex Medical School Hospital and Jesus College.

 Career

 After qualifying as a practitioner in 1970, Addo-Kufuor worked at Suffolk and St. Charles Hospital in Londons in London until 1971 when he returned to Ghana to work as a medical officer at the Korlebu Teaching Hospital.
 In 1973, he returned to London for further studies and graduated two years later in 1975.
 After further works at various hospitals in England, he returned to Ghana to work at Komfo Anokye Teaching Hospital.
 Later, he founded the Kufuor Hospital at Adum in Kumasi and also lectured at the Department of Medicine, KNUST.
 Addo Kufuor is a fellow of the Royal Society of Tropical Medicine, Royal College of Physicians, London and West African College of Physicians.
 He was president of the Ghana Medical Association from 1992 to 1995.